SharePoint/sp-dev-docs/docs/spfx/extensions/basics/tenant-wide-deployment-extensions.md

 | Classic team site | STS#0 |
 | Classic publishing site | BLANKINTERNET#0 |

- For the List Template column any list ID is technically supported, but only sub set of classic list types support modern experiences.
+ For the List Template column any list ID is technically supported, but only subs set of classic list types support modern experiences.

 | List             | List Id   |
 |-----------       |------     |
 | Custom List      | 100 |
 | Document library | 101 |

 Supported location values are following.
-These are specific for the the component type.
+These are specific for the component type.

 | Value                                                 | Component Type            | Description |
 |-----------                                            |------                     |-------------|